|

 Look

-around you, as the sea-light dances and the salt-spray flies,
+around you.
+As the sea-light dances and the salt-spray flies, you can believe whatever you wish.

 |